-- 1. Use the SCROLL (□) button, as necessary, to highlight Menu Exit in the MENU, then press the ENTER/FF (□) button. - The LCD display returns to the DTC screen.
+- 1. Use the UP △ and DOWN buttons, as necessary, to highlight Menu Exit in the MENU, then press the ENTER/FF button. - The LCD display returns to the DTC screen (if data is currently stored in the Code Reader's memory) or the "To Link" screen (if no data is stored).

-Code Reader Controls
+Code Reader Controls CONTROLS AND INDICATORS